davetam88/fileuploader/README.md

 ---
 # APP Features
-* User can type in keyword at search box and the file list will filter to that
+* User can type in a keyword at the search box and the file list will filter to that.
-* User can slectd file type to display.
+* User can select the file type to display.
-* This project demostrates the use of Props, States, Prop Callbacks and ECMAScript 6 APIs were used trhougth out the project.
+* This project demonstrates the use of Props, States, Prop Callbacks, and ECMAScript 6 APIs were used throughout the project.

 ---
 # Live Screenshots

-## Start up screen
+## Startup screen

 ![close-up-1](images/md_pic1.jpg)